cdhenry/cdhenry.github.io/_posts/2018-09-09-a_batch_of_interview_questions.markdown

 ### What is CRUD in REST and what are the corresponding HTTP operations?

-CRUD is a cycle for keeping recrods current and permanent in a database setting.
+CRUD is a cycle for keeping records current and permanent in a database setting.
 Rest is an architecture for developing API using HTTP protocol to link resources to actions in a client-server relationship.
-Each stip in the CRUD cycle maps to a RESTful HTTP protocol: Create to POST, Read to GET, Update to PUT/PATCH, and Delete to DELETE.
+Each step in the CRUD cycle maps to a RESTful HTTP protocol: Create to POST, Read to GET, Update to PUT/PATCH, and Delete to DELETE.

 ### What is Event Bubbling?

 Bubbling refers to the order in which event handlers are called when one HTML element is nested inside another element and both have registered a listener for the same event.
 Events will registered starting with the innermost element and make their way to the outermost element or document level.
-Bubbling is the default method of event propogation in most modern browsers, but another method is event capturing which will do the opposite of bubbling: events will be registered first at the topmost level and make their way down to the innermost.
+Bubbling is the default method of event propagation in most modern browsers, but another method is event capturing which will do the opposite of bubbling: events will be registered first at the topmost level and make their way down to the innermost.

 ### What is the Box Model?